MySQL “foreign key” FAQ: How do I define a foreign key in MySQL?

-Answer: Here's a quick example of how I typically define a foreign key in MySQL.
+Answer: In this short tutorial I’ll share an example of how I typically define a foreign key in MySQL.

-Diving right into an example, here's the definition for a MySQL database table named
+Diving right into an example, here's the schema for a MySQL database table named

 nodes that I will link to from a second table: